 - Choose a font color that contrasts strongly against the background.

 Pro tip: Many email marketing software (like Constant Contact) offer only mobile-responsive email templates.
-So instead of limiting all desktop designs to one-column emails, you can create an email to appear optimally on desktop computers and the software will automatically adjust it to appear optimally on any device.
+So instead of limiting all desktop designs to one-column, you can create them to appear optimally on desktop computers and the software will automatically adjust it to appear optimally on any device.

 9. Include Animation